tessc14/-Flipping-Flashcards-/README.md

 From the root folder write the command `npm run postbuild`

-Wow, we look its all built and ready to use with the command `npm start`
+Wowie look its all built and ready to use with the command `npm start`

 Then just go to `localhost:XXXX` to experience your very own Flipping Flashcards!